openhab/org.openhab.binding.zwave/doc/qubino/zmnhyd_0_0.md

 ### Parameter 11: Automatic turning OFF relay after set time

-When the relay is turned ON, it automatically turns OFF after the defined time The timer is reset each time, the module receives an ON command (from push button/main controller/association).
+When the relay is turned ON, it automatically turns OFF after the defined time

-  * 0 = Auto OFF disabled
-  * 1 - 32535 = 1 second to 32535 seconds delay.
+<p&gtThe timer is reset each time, the module receives an ON command (from push button/main controller/association).</p&gt <ul&gt<li&gt0 = Auto OFF disabled</li&gt <li&gt1 - 32535 = 1 second to 32535 seconds delay.
 Auto OFF is enabled with defined time.
-Step is 1s.
+Step is 1s.</li&gt </ul&gt
 The following option values may be configured, in addition to values in the range 0 to 32535 -:

 | Value  | Description |